• Skip to primary navigation

 • 4-6 sliced potatoes

-• Salt (or Brags soy seasoning) and pepper to taste
+• Salt (or Bragg's soy seasoning) and pepper to taste

 Instructions

-7. When time is over, uncover and turn the potatoes
+7. When the time is over, uncover and turn the potatoes

-10. Now season, turn the potatoes last time and cover for another 5 minutes.
+10. Now, season the potatoes and cover last time for another 5 minutes.

 11. Uncover, taste, season some more if needed, and serve immediately.